MicrosoftDocs/cpp-docs/docs/build-insights/tutorials/build-insights-function-view.md

 Build Insights, now integrated into Visual Studio, helps you optimize your build times--especially for large projects like AAA games.
 Build Insights provides analytics such as **Functions** view, which helps diagnose slow code generation time.
 It displays the time it takes to generate code for each function, and shows the impact of [`__forceinline`](../../cpp/inline-functions-cpp.md#inline-__inline-and-__forceinline).

 The `__forceinline` directive tells the compiler to inline a function regardless of its size or complexity.
-Inlining a function can improve runtime performance by reducing the overhead of calling the function, but it can increase the size of the binary and impact your build times.
+Inlining a function can improve runtime performance by reducing the overhead of calling the function, but the tradeoff is that it can increase the size of the binary and impact your build times.

 For optimized builds, the time spent generating code contributes significantly to the total build time.
 In general, C++ function optimization happens quickly.
-But in exceptional cases, some functions can become large enough and complex enough to put pressure on the optimizer and noticeably slow down your builds.
+In exceptional cases, some functions can become large enough and complex enough to put pressure on the optimizer and noticeably slow down your builds.

 In this article, learn how to use the Build Insights **Functions** view to inlining bottlenecks in your build.